Blumira/Kerberoast-Detection/README.md

+This script serves 2 purposes:
-Automation for creating a Kerberos service account honey credential:
+1. Automation for creating a Kerberos service account honey credential.
+2. Automation for creating an account with pre-authentication enabled as a second honey account to detect AS-REP Roasting.

+# Kerberoasting:

 Threat actors can abuse the kerberos protocol to recover passwords related to service accounts using a tactic called Kerberoasting